-- 21. The suspect had a(n) eclectic set of friends.

-- A. assorted

-- B. limited

-- C. narrow

-- D. restricted

-- 22. The motive did not seem plausible to the jury.

-- A. unreasonable

-- B. conceivable

-- C. unrealistic

-- D. methodical

-For items 23-24, choose the pair of words that best completes the sentence.

-- 23. Hair will be worn in a style and color that does not \\\\\ from the overall \\\\\ image of the traditionally accepted profile.

-- A. "deter" and "responsible"

-- B. "distract" and "responsable"

-- C. "detract" and "professional"

-- D. "distract" and "profesional"

-- 24. The quickest way for \\\\\ to grow in a department is for the officers to \\\\\ it among themselves.

-- A. "missconduct" and "except"

-- B. "rumers" and allow"

-- C. "problems" and "encourage"

-- D. "misconduct" and "tolerate"

-- 25. Considering grammar, spelling, and punctuation as well as ease of understanding, which of the following sentences is most acceptable?

-- A. When responding, to an emergency calls, officers should never allow the speed of the response to thretan people or property.

-- B. When responding to emergency calls, officers should never allow the speed of response to endanger people or property.

-- C. Officers should never allow, when responding to an emergency call, the speed of responding to endanger people or property.

-- D. Officers, responding to emergency calls, should not let the speed of the response, to threaten people or property.
+21. The su aspect had a(n) eclectic set of friends.
+A. B. C. D. assorted limited narrow restricted 22.
+The m otive did not seem plausible to the jury.
+A. B. C. D. unreasonable conceivable unrealistic methodical For it ems 23 -24, choose the pair of words that best completes the sentence.
+23. Hair will be worn in a style and color that does not from traditionally accepted profile. vill be worn in a style and color that does not from the overall image of the onally accepted profile.
+A. B. C. D. "deter" and "responsible" "distract" and "responsable" "detract" and "professional" "distract" and "profesional" 24.
+The qu uickest way for to grow in a department is for the officers to it among themselves.
+A. B. C. D. "missconduct" and "except" "rumers" and allow" "problems" and "encourage" "misconduct" and "tolerate" 25.
+Considering grammar, spelling, and punctuation as well as ease of understanding, following sentences is most acceptable? dering grammar, spelling, and punctuation as well as ease of understanding, which of the ring sentences is most acceptable?
+A. When responding, to an emergency calls, officers should never allow the speed of the response to thretan people or property.
+B. When responding to emergency calls, officers should never allow the speed of response to endanger people or property.
+C. Officers should never allow, when responding to an emergency call, the speed of responding to endanger people or property.
+D. Officers, responding to emergency calls, should not let the speed of the response, to threaten people or property.